-- · Add Software Channels
+- Add Software Channels

 - Check Synchronization Status

 - Trust GPG Keys on Clients

 - Register the Branch Server and Terminals as Clients

 The Uyuni for Retail Branch Server is a Uyuni Proxy with additional Retail features.
-For proxy installation procedures, see Installation-and-upgrade > Install-proxy-uyuni and Installation-and-upgrade upgrade > Uyuni-proxy-setup.
+For proxy installation procedures, see Installation-and-upgrade > Container-deployment.